-5. Sura 4:157 contradict sura 3:144: “Muhammad is no more than an Apostle; many were the Apostles that passed away before him” – which includes Jesus.
+5. Sura 4:157 contradicts sura 3:144: “Muhammad is no more than an Apostle; many were the Apostles that passed away before him” – which includes Jesus.

 “And the peace of God was on me on the day that I was born; and it shall be on me on the day that I would die and the day I would be raised up to life.”
 (19:33).
 Note: Yusuf Ali’s version added the word “again” in brackets to make it look like Jesus is yet to die.
 But Muhammad claimed to be Jesus’ successor.
 Do you succeed a living person?

-Jesus speaking to Allah:”…And I was a witness over then whilst I dwelt amongst them when thou didst take me up [tawaffaytan].
+Jesus is also quoted saying to Allah:”…And I was a witness over then whilst I dwelt amongst them when thou didst take me up [tawaffaytan].
 Thou wast the Watcher over them…” (5:117)

-The terms “I will take thee” and “take me up” is used for one who is taken at death.
+The terms “I will take thee” and “take me up” are Arabic terms used for one who is taken at death.

-Now, how can Suras 3 and 5 teach one thing, that Christ died, and this is then categorically denied in sura 4?
+Now, how can Suras 3 and 5 teach one thing – that Christ died – but Sura 4 categorically denies this?
 Does this make sense?
-This inexcusable contradiction and incoherence shouldn’t come from even a normal human being.
+Such an inexcusable contradiction and incoherence shouldn’t come from even a normal human being.
 Yet we are told this is a book from God.
-For starters.

-6. Out of all those suras I showed above that teaches that Christ died, only sura 19 is a Meccan or early sura.
-The others (sura 3, 4 and 5) were Medinan or later suras.
+6. Out of all those suras shown above implying Christ’s death, only sura 19 is a Meccan or early sura.
+The others (3, 4 and 5) were Medinan or later suras.
 This makes the Quran more illogical.
 What could have made Muhammad switch over from fact to fiction within a limited timeline?
 There are two possibilities.

-It seems Muhammad adopted the heresy that Christ escaped the cross from some heretical sects in Arabia who denied the crucifixion (like the Nestorians).
-Since he was borrowing Bible stories from some people, he must have also adopted their errors and recite them at some point.
-After his death, both truth and hearsays were collected and bound together by his followers as a single book.
+It seems Muhammad adopted the heresy that Christ escaped the cross from some heretical/Gnostic sects in Arabia who denied the crucifixion.
+Since he was borrowing Bible stories from other religious people, he must have also adopted their errors and recite them at some point.
+After his death, both truth and hearsay were collected and bound together by his followers as a single book.

-Or its possible that Muhammad deliberately denied the death and resurrection of Christ because these would prove that Jesus Christ has power over death and is the Saviour of the world.
+Or, it’s possible that Muhammad deliberately denied the death and resurrection of Christ because these would prove that Jesus Christ has power over death and is the Saviour of the world.
 Remember that Muhammad frequently distorted Bible events so as to parallel his own experiences.
-He tried to bring Jesus down to his level.
+He possibly made up a “Jesus” to fit his level.

 The fact that the Quran has no valid explanation for what really happened at the cross proves that Sura 4:157 is a big lie.
-Muhammad was under the influence of a lying spirit that has today kept millions of muslims from the only means by which they can obtain forgiveness and eternal salvation – the crucifixion of Christ.
+Muhammad was under the influence of a lying spirit that has kept millions of Muslims today from the only means by which they can obtain forgiveness and eternal salvation – the crucifixion of Christ.
 This is how the Quran crucified itself.